jfspps/howtos/DataStructuresAndAlgorithmsinC++/2_Stack_and_Heap.md

 int main(){
   double array[] = {1.1, 2.2};

-  // intToDouble is executed first in the context of callingFunc then
+  // intToDouble is executed, in the context of both callingFunc and
+  // callingFunc2, before the latter functions (almost like the application
-  // callingFunc2, before both respective functions are called double newDouble =  callingFunc(array, intToDouble);
+  // is establishing return values to both calls to intToDouble) double newDouble =  callingFunc(array, intToDouble);
   double newDouble2 =  callingFunc2(array, intToDouble);